The Big Dish (solar thermal)

-Wizard Power holds the patent rights for the SG4 Big Dish structure and is developing commercial installations which will see arrays of hundreds of dishes delivering tens to hundreds of megawatts of power.
-The first of these will be the Whyalla Solar Oasis which will use 300 Big Dishes to deliver a 40MWe solar thermal power plant.
-Construction is expected to commence in late 2013.
+Wizard Power held the patent rights for the SG4 Big Dish structure and was planning on developing commercial installations of hundreds of dishes delivering tens to hundreds of megawatts of power.
+In 2013, the first of these projects, the Whyalla Solar Oasis, which would use 300 Big Dishes to deliver a 40MWe solar thermal power, was canceled after the consortium failed to meet deadlines.
+In June 2013, Wizard Power entered voluntary administration, and ceased operations later that year.